Best Oil for Frying Chicken

 Here are some helpful tips to get the best-tasting product when deep frying chicken:

-• Pat your chicken with a paper towel before tossing it in your breading to ensure a crispy texture after frying.
+• Pat your chicken with a paper towel before tossing it in breading to ensure a crispy texture after frying.

 • Bring your chicken to room temperature before breading and frying.
 If you fry straight from the fridge, your chicken will be too cold, which will reduce the temperature of your oil and result in an uneven fry.